 Let go!
 I promise.
 You’ll be okay.

-And then I slammed into the demon.
+And then I slammed into him.

 I thought that would be it.
-That the hitting him would somehow shatter his hold, but that didn’t happen.
+That hitting him would somehow shatter his hold, but that didn’t happen.

-Calm, cherie.
+Calm, chérie.
 Claudia said you had to be touching him.
 Now tell him to let you go.

-You can.
+Do it again.
 Do it now!

 “Breathe for me.
-Come on, cherie.
+Come on, chérie.
 Take a breath.”
 Something brushed my face.
 “I can hear your heart beating.
 I know you’re there.”

 I gasped, and my eyes flew open.